renamedquery/youtube-dl-server/README.md

 `python3 -m pip install -r requirements.txt`

-#### Ubuntu Server Instructions:
+#### Non-Docker Install Instructions:

 Pre setup-warning: The user this program is running under should have r/w access to **EVERY** directory that is being referenced.
 That means the current directory you are installing in, and any external server download directories you are downloading to.

 1. Run `setup.py` with Python>=3.6 (below 3.6 isn't tested yet).
 Make sure to use a strong password for your admin account, to ensure that nobody can log on without your permission.
-2. Once you have ran the setup program, without an error, run the Flask application by running `gunicorn3 --workers 4 --threads 4 --bind 0.0.0.0:80 wsgi:app`.
+2. Once you have ran the setup program, without an error, run the Flask application by running `gunicorn3 --workers 4 --threads 4 --bind 0.0.0.0:8080 wsgi:app`.
 You can change the host to `127.0.0.1` if you only want the application to work on your computer, but running it as `0.0.0.0` allows others to access the app.
-You can also change the port from `80` to something else; `80` is just the default (warning: port `80` may already be taken by your Apache installation).
-The reason this uses `gunicorn3` instead of `flask run` is because Flask is **NOT** a development server.
+You can also change the port from `8080` to something else; `8080` is just the default (warning: port `80` may already be taken by your Apache installation).

-### Docker Install
+#### Docker Install Instructions:

 ~~Use the provided docker-compose.yml file (with your modifications or run directly from the command line).~~
 Docker-compose absolutely sucks and is causing heaps of issues.
 You'll have to manually build the docker image and run that.